M365 — Delete Payment Method

 2 — Delete and update subscriptions by adding a new card

-The redesigned delete payment method flow shipped in January 2025.
 By removing error blocks and embedding subscription update actions, users can resolve delete issues on their own.
-This has greatly reduced support volume and improved satisfaction with M365 billing.
+This has greatly reduced support volume within M365 billing.

 1

-15% decrease
+20% decrease

-in monthly support related to delete
+in monthly billing support volume

 2

-25% increase
+40% increase

 in successful delete attempts